tamarakaufler/word-frequency-counter/README.md

 # word-frequency-counter
-Word Frequency Counter is a CLI tool for finding word occurence in provided text.
+Word Frequency Counter is a CLI tool for finding word occurences in provided text.

  - Go
  - concurrency